 Q: Do I need to join & are there membership dues?

 A: We invite & encourage all parents and staff members to join the PTA.
 As a member, you will be able to vote on what events we hold, the programs we choose to support and how financially we can support our school.
 You can find our membership form here.

 A: Membership dues are $10 annually.
 With your $10, you will also be a member of the National & Colorado PTA (includes discounts to Staples, Sylvan, Hertz & many more)!
 To learn more, visit PTA.org or COPTA.org.

 Q: Do I have to be a member to come to meetings?

-A: No, all are welcome & encouraged to come to our meetings.
-This is a great way to get involved & stay informed!
-The benefit of being a member is that you will have a voice/vote on deciding what PTA supports & provides to Summit View Elementary.
+A: No, all are welcome and encouraged to come to our meetings.
+This is a great way to get involved and stay informed!
+The benefit of being a member is that you will have a voice/vote on deciding what PTA supports and provides to Summit View Elementary.

 Q: What are some of the benefits of PTA?

-• See Measurable Results: More than 85 research studies conducted over the past 30 years prove that kids do better when parents are involved.
+- See Measurable Results: More than 85 research studies conducted over the past 30 years prove that kids do better when parents are involved.
 Grades are higher.
 Test scores improve.
-Attendance increases.
+Attendance increase.

 - Discover More Dollars: Local PTAs are self-funding.
 By inviting the entire school’s parent community to join, they generate membership fees to pay for programs.
 Local PTA fundraisers support school programs, building improvements, and educational events.